BY: HELENA DURÁN

 The bottom line is that there are many sides to every story.
 After a more profound look at the idea of conservation, it is not so easy to stand with those who say that the only future for the Amazon is strict conservation.
 Of course, mining the rainforest is not the way to go.
 But insisting on a conservation model that has had such a high human cost and that has not necessarily had the expected outcomes is also complicated.
 We need to start questioning the idea of strict conservation, seeing the money and power dynamics that flow beneath it and working on a new model that works with traditional communities that have acted as guardians of nature for hundreds of years and not against them.

-*Helena is researcher at the Center for the Study of Law, Justice and Society.
+*Helena is researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: The Rapazinho Estriado do Oeste bird, discovered in conservation or nearby areas in the Brazilian Amazon.
 Credit: EFE/Fabio Schunck/World Wildlife Fund.